syslua/syslua/docs/architecture/04-lua-api.md

 sys.path.normalize(path) -- Normalize path (resolve . and ..)
 sys.path.relative(from, to) -- Get relative path
 sys.path.split(path) -- Split into components
+sys.path.canonicalize(path) -- Get canonical filesystem path (resolves symlinks, Windows 8.3 names)
 ```

+**Note:** `canonicalize` is the only path function that touches the filesystem.
+It throws an error if the path doesn't exist.
+Use it when you need a consistent path representation for hashing or storage.

 ## Lua Language Server (LuaLS) Integration